The Evolution of Chinese Tea Ware (Part Two)

 1. Advancements in the Craftsmanship of Tea Wares

-The art of teapot making reached unprecedented heights during the Kangxi, Yongzheng, and Qianlong periods.
-Ceramic tea wares were crafted to a very high standard, with a wide array of colors and designs.
+The art of teapot making reached unprecedented heights during the Kangxi, Yongzheng, and Qianlong periods. tea wares were crafted to a very high standard, with a wide array of colors and designs.

 The Evolution of Chinese Tea Ware (Part Two)-8